Minor Programs

 Entrepreneurship and Innovation

-This interdisciplinary minor uses problem-based learning and other active learning pedagogies to prepare students to create value and be agents of positive change in their discipline and their careers.
-The courses develop skills , knowledge and values in problem solving, innovation, opportunity recognition, self-efficacy, leadership, ethics, communications and learning from failure.
-To meet the students’ broad range of entrepreneurship and innovation interests, core courses (9 credits) establish foundational knowledge, and then students select a concentration cluster aligned to specific contexts such as entrepreneurship in food and bio-innovation, technology, the arts, media, hospitality, digital, social entrepreneurship, advocacy or new ventures.
+This interdisciplinary minor uses problem-based learning and other active learning pedagogies to prepare you to create value and be agents of positive change in your discipline and careers.
+The courses develop skills, knowledge and values in problem solving, innovation, opportunity recognition, self-efficacy, leadership, ethics, communications and learning from failure.
+This highly versatile program is also specially designed to give you the freedom to explore a broad range of entrepreneurship and innovation interests that establish your foundational knowledge.
+After completing these core courses, you’ll select a concentration cluster with options ranging from entrepreneurship in food and bio-innovation, technology, the arts, media, and hospitality, to digital, social entrepreneurship, advocacy and new ventures.

 For more information, contact: